catalyzeio/stratum-docs/guides/node-mongo.md

 ## Building and Deploying the Application

-To deploy the application, a Git remote must be set up using the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli).
+To deploy the application, a Git remote must be set up using the [Stratum CLI](https://github.com/catalyzeio/catalyze-paas-cli).

 1. Associate the local project with your provisioned environment.